VINTAGE FIRE MUSEUM PRESENTS FIRST ANNUAL “CHILI, BRATS, & BREW”

 The Vintage Fire Museum is now open for hosting such events.
 You can have a great event in an unusual, spectacular setting.
 Special tours and other features can be arranged.
 Call Curt or Pam at 812-948-8711 for more information or to make a reservation.
 See VFM Rental Policy

 Vintage Fire Museum New Hours

-The museum is open Fridays 12-4, Saturdays 10-5, and, beginning May 11, Sundays 1-4.
+The museum is open Fridays 12-4 and Saturdays 10-5.
 It is also open by appointment by calling 812-948-8711.
 In coordination with Schimpff’s, the Museum welcomes groups of children and adults for tours and safety education.
 The Museum may also be rented for birthday parties and special events

 New Attraction in the Louisville/Southern Indiana Area

 A new attraction, the Vintage Fire Museum and Safety Education Center, has opened in downtown Jeffersonville, Indiana.

 - This museum is nationally known; it features beautiful restored fire engines (hand pumpers, chemical engines, horse-drawn steamers, early motorized engines) and other equipment dating back to 1756!

 - The exhibits are of interest to all ages – from the elderly down to small children -, for men and women, and for people from all walks of life.
 Gift store is available.